Sienci-Labs/Resources/lmmk2/assembly/ytsb-lmk2-checks-and-first-moves.md

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_Tuning-movement-2.png){.aligncenter .size-medium}

 With all the tuning complete, we can move on to mounting your LongMill and starting to cut with it!
-If you’re planning on using your machine for especially precise cutting, also consider checking out the ‘movement tuning’ feature built-in to the calibration section of gSender: <a href="https://resources.sienci.com/view/gs-additional-features/#movement-tuning">https://resources.sienci.com/view/gs-additional-features/#movement-tuning</a>
+If you’re planning on using your machine for especially precise cutting, also consider checking out the ‘movement tuning’ feature built-in to the calibration section of gSender: <a href="https://resources.sienci.com/view/gs-additional-features/#movement-tuning" target="_blank" rel="noopener noreferrer">https://resources.sienci.com/view/gs-additional-features/#movement-tuning</a>